2. MPSD HPC system#

 • Set the rpath for dependencies; do not use LD_LIBRARY_PATH.
 See Setting the rpath (finding libraries at runtime).

 • If you compile a software with cmake you may run into problems with missing rpath in your resulting binary.
-If you face that problem you can unset CPATH and unset LIBRARY_PATH as a workaround.
+If you face that problem you need to unset CPATH, unset LIBRARY_PATH, and unset LDFLAGS.

 2.4.2.
 Initial setup#